ddupont06/42-Born2beRoot/README.md

 # Run an interactive shell as root:
 su

-# Run a command as the superuser (by default) or another user
+# Run a command as the superuser (by default) or another user:
 sudo <command>

+# Check Debian version:
+hostnamectl
+cat /etc/os-release

 # List information about block devices:
 lsblk